DreamExposure/TicketBird-Discord-Bot/README.md

 This bot is a hobby project for me, please note that while these features are planned, there's no solid timeline.
 - Website rewrite (It's old and ugly)
 - Customizable messages
-- Toggle to ping staff when new ticket is opened
 - And so much more!

 # 🧰 Tech stack